Norecipes - Elevating Everyday Meals

 Ways to Use Sushi Rice

+Now that you have my best sushi rice recipe prepared, you're ready to explore all the ways you can use it.
 With its tangy, sweet, savory taste and chewy texture, sushi rice is a versatile foundation on which you can build a variety of dishes.
-One popular option is to craft homemade sushi rolls, like California Rolls, Cucumber Rolls, or Caterpillar Rolls.
+One popular option is to craft homemade sushi rolls, like California Rolls, Cucumber Rolls, Oshinko Rolls, or Caterpillar Rolls.
 If rolling sushi seems too daunting, temaki sushi or hand rolls are fun ways to make a cone of sushi rice and nori with your hands and stuff them with your favorite fillings such as avocado, tempura shrimp, or ikura.

 A more traditional use is to make nigiri sushi, small balls of sushimeshi topped with a slice of sashimi or other seafood.
 Gunkan maki is another popular style of sushi with a small ball of sushi rice surrounded by a cup of nori that holds another filling, like spicy tuna.
+I also stuff sushi rice seasoned with sesame seeds and pickled ginger in my Inari Sushi, fried tofu pouches seasoned with a sweet and savory glaze.
 For a more casual presentation, consider chirashi sushi, a sushi bowl with a bed of sushi rice artfully topped with a mix of sashimi, vegetables, and garnishes.
 Sushi rice also makes an excellent base for poke bowls, a Hawaiian-inspired dish topped with marinated ahi tuna.
+Whatever you decide to make with my best sushi rice recipe will be a success.

 FAQs